Khazbs/FindAllApplicationFormsByDate/README.md

 Retrieving applications in chronological order is made possible by storing them in lists, appending each in the order of their creation.
 Finding all application forms only takes O(1) thanks to the hashtable used in the dictionary to index the application forms by date.

 ## The everything else
 If you are interested, other files might be worth a peek too!
-Hit the **Run** button and see this code in action!
+Look inside `Program.cs`, hit the **Run** button, wait for everything to compile and see this code in action!